grenack/Code-Blockers/FinalProject.md

 ## Updating Server <a name="Updating"></a>

+Mojang releases new versions of minecraft server.
+It is necessary to upgrade the server when necessary.
+The following process ;
+Login to the server and stop the minecraft server.
+In the minecraft console type `stop` and hit _enter_.
+`cd /opt`
+`tar -zcvf minecraft_backup.tar.gz minecraft`
+`cd /opt/minecraft`
+`wget https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar -O BuildTools.jar`

+Then we rebuild the new  spigot server.
+`sudo java -jar Buildtools.jar --rev 1.12.2`

+Then update the _minecraft.sh_ startup script to use the latest jar file.
+`cd /opt/scripts
+`nano minecraft.sh`

+Update the command to start the new jar file.
+`cd /opt/minecraft/ && java -Xms1024M -Xmx2048M -jar /opt/minecraft/spigot-1.~~12.2~~.jar nogui

+Save the file.
+Restart the server.

 ## Recovering Server <a name="Recovering"></a>

+It is important to regularly backup your Minecraft server.
+At times exception errors occur when you log into your minecraft server.
+Or many things disappear from the world.
+The world may have been corrupted for any number of issues such as software problems or disk errors.

+With backups available, restore the previous backup with the following;
+Delete the existing minecraft folder you created
+`cd /opt`
+`sudo rm -r -f minecraft`

+Copy the previously saved minecraft.tar.gz file to your /opt folder.
+Restore your minecraft world by
+`tar -zxvf minecraft.tar.gz`

+Restart the server and the minecraft server will be successfully restored.

 ## Backing Up Server <a name="Backing"></a>

+To Backup the server, do the following;
+login to the server
+`cd /opt`
+`tar -zcvf minecraft_backup.tar.gz minecraft`
+Copy the **minecraft_backup.tar.gz** to a safe location.
+This file will be used to restore your world when needed.
+Do this frequently or use the `cron scheduler` to automate the process at a specified time each day.

 ## Conclusions <a name="Conclusions"></a>